The Most Beautiful Seaside Towns in America

 Kitty Hawk, North Carolina

 Located on North Carolina’s Outer Banks, this historic coastal area is best known for the Wrights Brothers’ first flight on Kill Devil Hills.
 As one of the oldest communities in the Outer Banks, the original village has retained much of its charm and today remains a laid-back vacation destination.
 There are hotels, but many of the accommodations are private rentals.
 When visitors have had enough sun and surf on the beach, Kitty Hawk Woods, a 1,824-acre maritime forest, marsh, and scrub swamp to view the local wildlife and birds is a must-see for anyone who loves nature.
+This would be a great getaway for couples.

 Located on central Washington’s Pacific Coast, Seabrook is an oceanfront master-planned community.
 The New England-style homes and cottages sitting above Moclips Beach make for an idyllic setting.
 Market Street is a must see with its local boutiques, wine shop, ice cream parlor, and restaurants for a slice of Americana.
 Then, spend time relaxing by the firepit at Horseshoe Park.
 The community is designed so that everything is just a short walk or bike ride away.
 Rent one of the more than 200 homes and bring your pup as Seabrook is pet-friendly, just like these 12 other beaches across North America.